gandompm/employeeCRUD3/README.md

 # EmployeeCRUD3

-**EmployeeCRUD3** is a powerful Spring Boot application that demonstrates essential CRUD (Create, Read, Update, Delete) operations for managing employee data.
+**EmployeeCRUD3** is a Spring Boot application that demonstrates essential CRUD (Create, Read, Update, Delete) operations for managing employee data and has following technologies.

-It offers a seamless RESTful API, enabling smooth employee management with functionalities such as addition, removal, update, and retrieval of employee details.

 ## Key Technologies: